 Here is what we consider essential items to pack:

-If you live in a country with 110V electricity, your electric accessories would not work in Greece where 220V (50Hz) electrical outlets are standard.
 You need to purchase an electrical adaptor to make sure all your equipment can be plugged into the Greek electrical outlets.

 Keep in mind that you will need more than one adapter, unless you want to charge your equipment one at a time.